Pesteves2002/devops-nixos-presentation/slides.typ

 #side-by-side(
   columns: (1fr, 1.25fr),
 )[
-  - Experimental feature of the *Nix* package manager
+  - Experimental feature that enhances *Nix* package management
   - Provides a way to *pin* the version of dependencies ][
 #text(